yahmettokgoz/AHLATCIHOLDING_ERP/README.md

 - Applying **Repository Pattern** and **Dependency Injection** in real-world projects.
 - Using **Entity Framework Core Code First** with complex entity relationships.
 - Implementing **role-based authorization** in enterprise applications.
-- Creating a **scalable and maintainable** project structure for team development.

 ---